yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 #figure(
   image("img/mca_plot.png"),
-  caption: [Metabolic Control Analysis results showing that the reaction fluxes are controlled positively by Hexokinase and negatively by Energy Expenditure.]
+  caption: [Metabolic Control Analysis results showing that the reaction fluxes are controlled positively by Hexokinase and negatively by Energy Expenditure.], ) <MCA>
-) <MCA>

 #pagebreak()